SuminHan/suminhan.github.io/content/_index.md

       text: |-
         Daejeon is very nice, and science and art are growing harmoniously.
         I have chosen to build a startup among the various career path options.
-        If you want to discuss this with me, please read my essay <a href="the-city-of-the-future-one.pdf">ENG</a> <a href="the-city-of-the-future-one-kor.pdf">KOR</a>.
+        If you want to discuss this with me, please read my <a href="./post/20241118-urban-space-robot/">essay</a>.

-        Join me in discussion with this email: hsm6911 (at) gmail.com
+        Contact with this email: hsm6911 (at) gmail.com

     design:
       columns: '1'